Arial-Z/Romaji-Renamer/README.md

 # Plex-Romaji-Renamer

-Bash script to import MAL metadata to plex with a PMM metadata file what are imported :
+Bash script to import MAL metadata to plex with a PMM metadata file<br/>
+what are imported :
   - Romaji title
   - Mal Score